open5e/open5e/source/Spellcasting/casting-a-spell.rst

 aren't the source of the spell's power; rather, the particular combination of sounds, with specific pitch and resonance, sets the threads of magic in motion.
-Thus, a character who is gagged or in an area of silence, such as one created by the *silence* spell, can't cast a spell with a verbal component.
+Thus, a character who is gagged or in an area of silence, such as one created by the :ref:`srd:silence` spell, can't cast a spell with a verbal component.

 Somatic (S)